The Best Watercolor Paints for Beginners

 I love this watercolor essential set by Daniel Smith.
 It contains 6 colors, which might not seem like enough, but you can mix so many colors with these.
 (Blick link)

 In color theory, you can mix primary colors in 2 ways: red, yellow, and blue OR magenta, yellow and cyan.
-Since watercolor is translucent, it’s nice to mix it in the latter option, which is based on how light (and printers) mix color.
+Since watercolor is translucent, it’s nice to mix it in the latter option based on how light (and printers) mix color.

 These 6 colors make the most gorgeous purples and greens!